amuhak/Placed/README.md

 This is a very basic ai model that predicts if one will be paced (get a job) after graduating.

+For the GPU implmentaion, use the gpu branch.

 ## How to

 **Recommended: use an anaconda environment (Python 3.8+)**